ATOMIC09/mbed-simulator-for-docker-production/README.md

 There are two ways of installing and running the simulator: either using Docker or installing a locally hosted version.

-**Docker installation**
+## Docker installation
 Install Docker (Tested on Windows with WSL2)
-Build the Docker image:
-docker build -t mbed/simulator .
+Build the Docker image (On Windows, run at CMD): docker build -t mbed/simulator .
 Run the Docker image:
-docker run -p 8002:7829 mbed/simulator
+docker run -p 8000:7829 mbed/simulator
 The simulator can now be accessed at http://localhost:8002